 When your family clears out of the house for a day of school or work, or when everybody tucks in to sleep overnight, you give the drainfield a break.
-Sure, someone might wake up for a quick trip to the bathroom, but for the most part, nobody’s using much water for hours at a stretch, so the drainfield has a chance to dry out.
+Sure, someone might wake up for a quick trip to the bathroom in the middle of the night, but for the most part, nobody’s using much water for hours at a stretch, so the drainfield has a chance to dry out.

 A running toilet or a leaking faucet, on the other hand, sends a steady drip of water down the drain all day and all night.
 All of that water winds up in the drainfield, so it stays saturated all the time.
 By the morning, when everybody wakes up and starts taking showers and rinsing the breakfast dishes, the drainfield just can’t absorb any more water.